|

 Champion

-H-10 plug.
-There are alternatives if so
+H-10 plug, but here are alternatives if so

 desired.
 The gap should be between .025 and